emmettna/emmettna.github.io/docs/scala/tuple-type-alias-and-case-class.md

 	getPair.map(_._2).sum
 }
 ```
-It makes sense that it's encapsulated in the function so no other element knows what it means.
+It makes sense that it's encapsulated in the function so no other element knows what it does.
 As long as you name the higher function name properly, it won't matter much.
 Which is the most difficult part(no one likes naming)

+## ADT

 So, do I always code like this ?
-The answer is No. I use DSL too.
+The answer is No. I use ADT too.

 A little more codes than case class.
 But much more readable. you need to write codes for someone who will read the code in the future.
-In that case DSL is a better way.
+In that case ADT is a better way.

 ```scala
 sealed trait CustomPair